 We have been thrilled at the expression of interest from our Canadian counterparts.
 At this time, however, LibraryReads is focused on U.S. editions of titles, and our partnerships are with U.S. divisions of companies.

 How do I become a member of LibraryReads?

-If you are already an Edelweiss user and registered as a public librarian you are all set!
+Edelweiss: If you are already an Edelweiss user and registered as a public librarian, you are all set!
 You are already a LibraryReads librarian.
 When looking at a book you’d like to nominate while logged into Edelweiss, click on “Your Review.”
-You will see the check the “Submit to LibraryReads” box on the bottom right of that box; click on it when saving your review to nominate that title.
-Welcome!
-Nominate early, nominate often.
+You will see the “Submit to LibraryReads” option on the bottom right of that box; click on it when saving your review to nominate that title.

 If you are not an Edelweiss user, please register for Edelweiss using the Organization Type “Library – Public” to join the LibraryReads community.